-In the fifth mission of this SQL Intermediate course, you'll focus on how to create and normalize database tables to increase your knowledge of SQL and add knowledge of relational database concepts to your toolbox.
+In the fifth lesson of this SQL Intermediate course, you'll focus on how to create and normalize database tables to increase your knowledge of SQL and add knowledge of relational database concepts to your toolbox.
 On occasion, you will be asked to create a database by yourself or to normalize a database.
-This mission will get you up-to-speed on relational database concepts so you can have a complete conceptual idea of how everything works when using SQL.
+This lesson will get you up-to-speed on relational database concepts so you can have a complete conceptual idea of how everything works when using SQL.

 Using our platform's SQLite shell, you'll get hands-on practice with creating a database tables, inserting data into tables and more.
-You will also learn about primary and foreign keys, which are critical concepts to understand the underlying concept of the types of joins we learning about in the Joining Data in SQL mission.
+You will also learn about primary and foreign keys, which are critical concepts to understand the underlying concept of the types of joins we learning about in the Joining Data in SQL lesson.
 In addition, you will have learn about database normalization, which is a process to minimize duplicated data, avoid data modification issues, and to simplify queries!

 1. The SQLite Shell